q-viper/SmogDetection-1/PROJECT README.md

 Notes:
 - Synthetic images we used were taken from [SFSU synthetic dataset](https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/)
 - To detect and remove duplicates (regardless of format and resolution), we were using [DupeGuru](https://dupeguru.voltaicideas.net/).
-It is a simple open source tool for duplicate detection that works across different platforms (Linux, OS X, Windows).
+It is an open-source tool for duplicate image detection that works across different platforms (Linux, OS X, Windows).

 ### Contributors: